kmtsui/wcsim_hybrid_attenuation_fit/README.md

 The `hitRate_pmtTypeX` tree contains the branches:
 - `nPE/D` : number of PE
-- `timetof/D` : time-to-flighted subtracted hit time
+- `timetof/D` : time-to-flight subtracted hit time
 - `PMT_id/I` : PMT id that the hit belongs to

 ## optical_fit